Orange-OpenSource/graphameleon/README.md

 The general process for performing data capture is as follows:

 1. Open the Graphameleon component, this brings a Graphameleon panel
-2. Select a collect mode:
+2. Select a capture mode (see table below for details):
     - micro
     - macro
     - hybrid